dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

 `"object": "Representation"`

-Refers to `knora-base:Representation`.
+A property pointing to a `knora-base:Representation`.
 Has to be used in combination with `"super": ["hasRepresentation"]`.
+A resource having this generic property `hasRepresentation` can point to any type of Representation, be it a `StillImageRepresentation`, an `AudioRepresentation`, etc.

 *gui-elements / gui_attributes*: